About Color Answers Hub

 The whole stack is designed to be as simple as possible.
 No Kubernetes clusters, no microservices talking to each other over message queues, no 47-step deployment pipeline.
 A Worker, a database, a static site.
 That's it.
 Fewer moving parts means fewer things that can break, and when something does break, it's easy to track down and fix.

 We also care about the site working well on your phone.
 Color games are a lunch-break activity, a commute distraction, a "I've got two minutes to kill" kind of thing.
 So our layout is fully responsive, the text is readable on small screens, and the interactive elements are touch-friendly.
 No pinching and zooming required.
+We test on a range of devices and screen sizes to make sure everything looks and works the way it should.

 Check Today's Answers